Particular/docs.particular.net/persistence/sql/index_nugets_sqlpersistence_[,4).partial.md

 This package contains several parts:

  * APIs for manipulating `EndpointConfiguration`.
- * Runtime implementations of saga, timeouts, subscriptions and outbox persisters.
+ * Runtime implementations of saga, timeouts, subscriptions, and outbox persisters.
- * Attributes used to define compile time configuration settings.
+ * Attributes used to define compile-time configuration settings.
 These attributes are interrogated by the `NServiceBus.Persistence.Sql.MsBuild` NuGet Package when generating SQL installation scripts.
  * Optionally runs SQL installation scripts at endpoint startup for development purposes.
 See [Installer Workflow](installer-workflow.md).